 The good news is this DIY Money Cake is not as hard to make as it looks.
 The bad news is that it does take a little bit of time and effort.
 But don’t worry, I’ll share some time-saving tips with you.

 What You Need To Make A Money Cake

 - cake (homemade or store-bought).
 I used a One-Bowl Chocolate Cake and Peanut Butter Frosting.

 - ribbon or string

 - plastic wrap and/or aluminum foil

-Check out my Amazon list with all of the above and more supplies that will help you get started.
+Check out my Amazon list with all of the above and more specific supplies that will help you get started.

 How To Make A Money Cake

 Be sure to check out the video at the bottom of the post for much better directions and information.